Asteroseismology: Cepheid variables

 Cepheid variables are one of the most important classes of pulsating star.
 They are core-helium burning stars with masses above about 5 solar masses.
 They principally oscillate at their fundamental modes, with typical periods ranging from days to months.
 Their pulsation periods are closely related to their luminosities, so it is possible to determine the distance to a Cepheid by measuring its oscillation period, computing its luminosity, and comparing this to its observed brightness.

 Cepheid pulsations are excited by the kappa mechanism acting on the second ionization zone of helium.

 RR Lyrae variables

-RR Lyraes are similar to Cepheid variables but of lower metallicity (i.e. Population II) and much lower masses (about 0.6 to 0.8 time solar).
-They are core helium-burning giants that oscillate in one or both of their fundamental mode or first overtone.
-The oscillation are also driven by the kappa mechanism acting through the second ionization of helium.
-Many RR Lyraes, including RR Lyrae itself, show long period amplitude modulations, known as the Blazhko effect.
+RR Lyrae stars are similar to Cepheid variables but of lower metallicity (i.e. Population II) and much lower masses (about 0.6 to 0.8 solar).
+They are core helium-burning giants that oscillate in one or both of their fundamental mode and first overtone.
+The oscillation is also driven by the kappa mechanism acting through the second ionization of helium.
+Many RR Lyrae stars, including RR Lyrae itself, show long period amplitude modulations, known as the Blazhko effect.